Mantel care home

 Most people want to live independently at home for as long as possible, but sometimes this is not possible and help is needed.
 The first step is to see if someone close to you can help.
 Only if not enough help can be arranged is the municipality responsible through the Social Support Act (Wmo).

-Do you want to build an assisted living facility?
-If so, please contact one of our Wmo-consultants first.
-They can tell you whether your situation involves informal care as referred to in the regulations.
-It can also be verified in your case whether it is indeed possible to build a residential unit without a permit.
+Would you like to build an informal care home?
+Then first contact one of our Wmo consultants.
+They can tell you whether your situation qualifies as Informal care defined in the regulations.
+They can also check whether your case qualifies for a permit-free residential unit.

 Rules informal care home